isomerpages/scdf-ebsc/_being-a-resilient-responder/Physical Fitness.md

 ### Sleep
 Next, part of the process of becoming fitter and healthier lies in recovery.
 This involves ensuring you get the recommended amount of at least 7 hours of sleep on your rest days after a long and tiring shift, so you have sufficient energy for the next day.
 ![](/images/sleep%201%20(larger).png)
 **How much sleep are you getting**?
 If you would like to work towards getting enough sleep on your rest days, here are some steps to building good sleep hygiene:
 ![](/images/sleep%202%20(larger).png)
 For the steps on deep breathing and progressive muscle relaxation, check out the page on [emotional fitness](/being-a-resilient-responder/emotional-fitness)!

 ### Healthy Eating
 Lastly, remember to eat healthily!
 Having a healthy diet is easier than you think.
-All you have to do is "Quarter, Quarter, Half" your plate - 1/4 plate of wholegrains or wholemeal foods, 1/4 plate of protein such as lean cuts of meat, poultry, fish, seafood, eggs, and dairy products, as well as plant-based protein such as toufu, nuts, beans, and legumes.
+All you have to do is "Quarter, Quarter, Half" your plate - 1/4 plate of wholegrains or wholemeal foods, 1/4 plate of protein such as lean cuts of meat, poultry, fish, seafood, eggs, and dairy products, as well as plant-based protein such as tofu, nuts, beans, and legumes.
 The remaining 1/2 plate should be for different types of fruits and vegetables.
 ![](/images/physical%20fitness%201%20(larger).png)

 ### References